ericoporto/ags-manual-wiki/ContactingTheDevelopers.md

     new feature has been added then it will be described there, if it has not yet been added to this manual.
 -   That you are using the most recent version of AGS.
-Use the "Check For Updates" option on the Help menu to make sure you're up to date.
+Use the "Check For Updates" option on the Help menu to make sure you're up-to-date.
 -   If you are receiving an error message, please write down the EXACT message and any other information which you think is appropriate.
     PLEASE WRITE THE EXACT ERROR MESSAGE TEXT, don't just say "I get a